 ARTICLE 24.
 INDEMNIFICATION FOR CUSTOMER

 24.1 Enron's Indemnity.
-Except as to an event described in Section 23.1. (which event shall be limited to the remedies provided therein), Hanover shall indemnify and hold harmless Enron, its officers, agents, and employees, from and against any and all claims, losses, damages, causes of action, suits and liabilities of every kind, including, without limitation, all claims (including claims for punitive, exemplary or consequential damages), charges, assessments or fees in respect of environmental claims, all reasonable expenses of litigation, court costs and attorney's fees, arising from defects in the Equipment or any act or omission of Hanover, Hanover's agents and employees, subcontractors, and the employees and agents of subcontractors, in connection with the delivery, installation, operation, use, maintenance, repair, condition or removal of the Equipment or the provision of the Services.
+Hanover shall indemnify and hold harmless Enron, its officers, agents, and employees, from and against any and all claims, losses, damages, causes of action, suits and liabilities of every kind, including, without limitation, all claims, charges, assessments or fees in respect of environmental claims, all reasonable expenses of litigation, court costs and attorney's fees, arising from defects in the Equipment or any act or omission of Hanover, Hanover's agents and employees, subcontractors, and the employees and agents of subcontractors, in connection with the delivery, installation, operation, use, maintenance, repair, condition or removal of the Equipment or the provision of the Services.

 24.2 Hanover's Indemnity.
 Enron agrees to and shall indemnify and hold harmless Hanover, its officers, agents and employees, from and against any and all claims, losses, damages, causes of action, suits and liabilities of every kind, including, without limitation, all claims, charges, assessments or fees in respect of environmental claims, all reasonable expenses of litigation, court costs and attorney's fees, arising from any grossly negligent or willful act of Enron, Enron's agents and employees, subcontractors, and the employees and agents of subcontractors, in connection with, when applicable, Enron's operation of Pipeline System.